aws-ia/terraform-aws-storagegateway/README.md

 }
 ```

  A security group is also needed for the VPC Endpoint.
 In the above example, the module handles creation of the security group.
 However, you may use the vpc\_endpoint\_security\_group\_id variable to associate an existing Security group with the VPC endpoint.
 Please see this [documentation](https://docs.aws.amazon.com/filegateway/latest/files3/gateway-private-link.html) which shows the Security Group requirements for Storage Gateway VPC endpoint.
-In this module, the security groups are already pre-configured with the required rules with the private IP address of the storage gateway appliance.
+In this module, the security groups are already pre-configured with the required rules with the private IP address of the storage gateway.
 The configuration can be found in the file [sg.tf](modules/aws-sgw/sg.tf)  file.

 S3 gateway VPC Endpoint configuration